VSSSLeague/VSSReferee/README.md

 ## Compilation
 First of all, check the `constants/constants.json` file and update for your parameters (addresses, ports, team names, team colors, etc.)
-Run the `protobuf.sh` file at the main folder, using the command `sudo sh protobuf.sh` in the terminal.
 Create an folder named `build`, open it and run the command `qmake ..`
 So, after this, run the command `make` and if everything goes ok, the binary will be at the folder `bin` (at the main folder).